Campus Services

 Counseling Services

 Counseling services are available to any student who is struggling with issues including family conflict, divorce, substance abuse, depression, grief and loss, and anxiety about academic achievement.
-Counseling is confidential, professional, and free.
+Cascadia College offers counseling services to Cascadia students through a partnership with the UW Bothell Counseling Center by providing brief mental health services that enhance student wellbeing and assist their growth and academic success.
+Our professionally licensed clinicians are committed to compassionate, ethical services from a place of cultural humility to students of every background.

 Food Services